Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Rams and their opponents have scored an average of 50.6 points per game in 2021, 10.1 more than Saturday's total.

-- The 40.5-point total for this game is 6.9 points below the 47.4 points per game average total in Cowboys games this season.
+- The 47.4 PPG average total in Cowboys games this season is 6.9 points more than this game's over/under.

 Colorado State Stats and Trends

-- Colorado State is 2-3 against the spread and 2-4 overall when the team amasses more than 320.8 yards.
+- Colorado State is 2-3 against the spread and 2-4 overall when the team churns out more than 320.8 yards.

-- This year, the Rams have seven turnovers, two fewer than the Cowboys have takeaways (9).
+- The Rams have seven giveaways this season, while the Cowboys have nine takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.